abk-chicago/AndroidSnippets/01-introduction-notes.md

 * A layout is made of elements defined in XML.
 * **Activities** are the Java implementation and management of the **Layout** you define in XML.

+#### App Names: The Reverse DNS

+Package names for applications use the reverse DNS structure.
+This convention is designed to create application package names uniqure.